Renee M. DeVries

 During chiropractic college, I developed a love of radiology which did not subside during my years of practice.
 In 1993, I returned to Northwestern to begin a three-year full time residency in radiology.
 It was during my residency that I realized I had a passion for teaching.
 I spent the next 17 years teaching radiology and practicing in Northwestern’s Radiologic Consultation Services.
 In 2005, I returned to school at the University of Minnesota to pursue a PhD in Organizational Leadership and Policy Development with a focus on higher education.
 My dissertation will focus on partnerships in higher education, specifically collaborations between public and private universities.

 I transitioned to dean of the College of Chiropractic in 2010 and loved the challenges that came with my new role.
 My position allowed me to act as a bridge between students, faculty, administration and alumni - expanding collaborative opportunities for Northwestern, our students and our graduates.
-In 2013, I returned to my love of teaching as an associate professor.
+In 2013, I returned to my love of teaching as a professor.
 I have also had the honor of serving as past president of the American Chiropractic Board of Radiology (ACBR) and the American Chiropractic College of Radiology (ACCR).

 - American Chiropractic Board of Radiologists, 1996